demokratie-live/democracy-development/README.md

 - Jeder kann mitmachen, Collaboration ist einfach.
 - Software kann auf Schwachstellen analysiert werden.
 - Es entsteht ein öffentliche Werkzeug, dass jeder verwenden kann.
+- "Because there is no requirement to create a commercial product that will sell and generate money, open source software can tend to evolve more in line with developers’ wishes than the needs of the end user."
+[Source](http://entrepreneurhandbook.co.uk/open-source-software/)

 ### Closed Source

 - Software kann nicht auf Schwachstellen analysiert werden
+- Bessere monetäre Verwertbarkeit?